Open Access Theses

 2. Receive written permission from your thesis supervisor to shorten the embargo period.

-3. Email minerva-access@unimelb.edu.au to request a change to embargo end date, attaching your supervisor’s permission.
+3. Email minerva-access@unimelb.edu.au to request a change to embargo end date.
+Attach your supervisor’s written permission.

-If your publication is still in review and has not yet been formally accepted for publication, you should include the submitted manuscript in your thesis.
+If your publication is still in editorial or peer review, you should include the submitted manuscript in your thesis.

-Once accepted for publication, or published, you should use the Author Accepted Manuscript (AAM) – the final manuscript accepted for publication after peer review and revisions.
+Once accepted for publication, you should use the Author Accepted Manuscript (AAM).
+This is the final manuscript accepted for publication after peer review and revisions.

 For more information, see the “My thesis in the library” page, along with the advice contained on the Copyright Office’s “Copyright and your thesis” page.
 The “Declaration for publication incorporated in a thesis” form can be found on the “Submitting my thesis” page.